ghackebeil/pybnb/doc/advanced_usage/index.rst

 This kind of scheme can be useful for problems with relatively fast bound and objective computations, where the overhead of updates to the central dispatcher over MPI is a clear bottleneck.
+It is important to consider, however, that assigning large values to the `node_limit` or `time_limit` nested solve options may result in more work being performed to achieve the same result as the non-nested case.
+As such, the use of this solution scheme may not always result in a net benefit for the total solve time.

 Next, we show how this class is used to maximize the parallel performance of the `TSP example
 <https://github.com/ghackebeil/pybnb/blob/master/examples/scripts/tsp/tsp_naive.py>`_.
-Tests are run using CPython 3.7 and PyPy3 6.0 (Python 3.5.3) on a laptop with a single quad-core 2.6 GHz Intel Core i7 processor.
+Tests are run using CPython 3.7 and PyPy3 6.0 (Python 3.5.3)
+on a laptop with a single quad-core 2.6 GHz Intel Core i7 processor.

 The code block below shows the main call to the solver used in the TSP example, except it has been modified so that the